-There are a numerous considerations when evaluating a cleanroom.
+There are numerous considerations when evaluating a cleanroom.
 The goal of this post is to touch on the basics.
 You may very well need to employ the services of a cleanroom consultant to help you.
 Here are a few things to keep in mind as you start to consider cleanrooms and controlled environments.

 1. What’s the Application?

 Better quality or better yield is the primary reason for investing in a cleanroom space.
 It goes straight to the bottom line.

 Numerous manufacturing procedures now require a controlled environment in which you limit the amount if dust and dirt in the area of the manufacturing.
 Medical instrument manufacturing and packaging, electronics and computer manufacturing, food preparation and some military applications are but a few of the instances that have strict requirements for maintaining a clean environment.
 You need to know the requirement for your specific product or process.
 If the product you are manufacturing is regulated by a government agency, or you are contracting with a private firm that requires a certain level of clean manufacturing, they should have the cleanroom standards already documented.
 Check with them first.